 Editors note: the Napa Wine Project was the very first signup on the Mowe Napa Valley mailing list, soon after their website was launched.

 Total production from the estate is around 200 cases each year of the Cabernet Sauvignon and of the Sauvignon Blanc, about 100 cases.
 The wines are sold primarily direct with the intention to have limited distribution at some of their favorite restaurants in Napa Valley and also in Texas.
 One of their earliest retail outlets in Napa Valley was V Wine Cellars in Yountville.
+The wines have also been sold through K. Laz in Yountville and may be available at Goose & Gander restaurant in St. Helena.
 Tastings are by appointment and are always hosted with Dustin or Renee or both.

 For more information, to signup for their mailing list and to purchase wines, visit: www.mowenapavalley.com